 Click the button above to download a flier describing the lighting workshop.

-A half-hour video (watch it below) about the workshop by Video One Productions Facilitator Fred Harshbarger is airing over Village Television on Sundays at 1 pm throughout January.
+A half-hour video (watch it below, at bottom of page) about the workshop by Video One Productions Facilitator Fred Harshbarger is airing over Village Television on Sundays at 1 pm throughout January.
 The Video Club will offer a similar workshop series about audio (capturing sound for video use) later this year.

 NOTE: The Video Club expects to issue our Winter-Spring 2022 Learning Opportunities Schedule in late January or early February with more classes to take.